YukiGasai/obsidian-google-calendar/README.md

 - [Add OAUTH client](https://console.cloud.google.com/apis/credentials/oauthclient)
   - select Webclient
   - add `http://127.0.0.1:42813` as Javascript origin
+  - add `https://google-auth-obsidian-redirect.vercel.app` as Javascript origin (only required if you want to use the plugin on mobile)
   - add `http://127.0.0.1:42813/callback` as redirect URI
+  - add `https://google-auth-obsidian-redirect.vercel.app/callback` as redirect URI (only required if you want to use the plugin on mobile)
 - Switch on `Use own authentication client` in the settings tab
 - add the keys into the fields under the plugin settings
 - Press Login

-### Using the plugin on Mobile with own client (work around)

-- Login on a desktop device
-- Use the `Copy Google Refresh Token to Clipboard` command on that device
-- Install the plugin on the phone
-- Instead of `Login` paste the token from the desktop device into the Refresh token field on the phone

 ## Usage